liferay/liferay-docs/develop/tutorials/articles/260-themes-and-layout-templates/11-importing-lexicon-css-in-a-theme.markdown

     frontend-theme-classic/src/js
     frontend-theme-classic/src/templates

-You can also automatically copy these files into your theme, using the [Liferay Theme Tasks](https://github.com/liferay/liferay-theme-tasks) module [gulp kickstart](https://github.com/liferay/liferay-theme-tasks#kickstart) command and following the prompts.
+You can also automatically copy these files into your theme using the [Liferay Theme Tasks](https://github.com/liferay/liferay-theme-tasks) module [gulp kickstart](https://github.com/liferay/liferay-theme-tasks#kickstart) command and following the prompts.